dlndn/socratic-soul/README.md

 - Elaborate styling for the app, with some animations and more gimmicky design features

-- Adding more activities related to expression
+- Adding more expressive activities

-- If the MVP has a chatbot that is built-from-scratch, improvements should be added to respond to more complex inputs.
+- Creating and integrating a chatbot from scratch

 - A database should be implemented if possible, it might be implemented now or post-bootcamp.

+- Learning and using Next.js in the project